sourcegraph/handbook/content/engineering/releases/patch_release_issue_template.md

 <!--
 DO NOTE COPY THIS ISSUE TEMPLATE MANUALLY.
-Use `yarn run release patch:issue <version>` from the `dev/release` directory in the main repository to create a patch release issue, instead.
+Use `yarn run release tracking:patch-issue <version>` from the `dev/release` directory in the main repository to create a patch release issue, instead.

 Arguments: